Whitey Herzog: Rangers and Angels

 Perceiving Grant's actions as a snub, Herzog left the Mets to accept the first managerial assignment of his career.
 On November 2, 1972, he signed a two-year contract to lead the Texas Rangers, the only major league team to have 100 losses in 1972.
 Hired based on recommendations from general manager Joe Burke to owner Bob Short, he'd been given the understanding that he was to help develop the team's young prospects.
 He immediately abandoned the platoon system used heavily by his predecessor Ted Williams.

 Herzog debuted with a 3–1 Rangers loss to the Chicago White Sox at Arlington Stadium on April 7, 1973.
 His first victory was a 4–0 triumph over the Kansas City Royals five nights later on April 12 at Royals Stadium.

 He never got the chance to finish the 1973 season.
-With the team at 47–91, he was fired on September 7, three days after a home field 14–0 defeat at Comiskey Park.
+With the team at 47–91, he was fired on September 7, three days after a 14–0 loss to the White Sox at Comiskey Park.
 Coach Del Wilber replaced him for one game, followed by Billy Martin, who had been fired by the Detroit Tigers on August 30.
 Short defended the change by telling reporters, "If my mother were managing the Rangers and I had the opportunity to hire Billy Martin, I'd fire my mother."

 Herzog joined the California Angels as their third-base coach in 1974.
 He was named the team's interim manager on June 27, 1974, the same day that his predecessor Bobby Winkles was fired and also Hall of Fame bound successor Dick Williams was hired.
 The first game he managed was a 5-0 win for the Angels, who split a four-game weekend series against the Rangers at Anaheim Stadium during his brief 4-game stint.